IBMarcoDominguez/Python-Tkinter/README.md

 # Python-Tkinter
-excercise of course Python sin fronteras with the use tkinter
+excercise of course Python use tkinter